iggredible/Learn-Vim/ch02_buffers_windows_tabs.md

 ---
 title: "Buffers, Windows, and Tabs"
 metaTitle: "Buffers, Windows, and Tabs"
-metaDescription: "What do buffers, windows, and tabs represent in Vim?"
+metaDescription: "What do buffers, windows, and tabs represent in Vim?."
 ---

 If you have used a modern text editor, you are probably familiar with windows and tabs.
 Vim has three abstractions instead of two: buffers, windows, and tabs.